3liz/proj4rs/CONTRIBUTING.md

 ### Test

-If you want to test your code, you can ron locally some demos by reading [this README](./proj4rs/ol-proj4rs-demo-app/README.md) in `ol-proj4rs-demo-app/`.
+If you want to test your code, you can run locally some demos by reading [this README](./proj4rs/ol-proj4rs-demo-app/README.md) in `ol-proj4rs-demo-app/`.
 You can create another demo page with a HTML file + JavaScript file combo.